LennartFr/ibmcloud2010/README.md

 # Introduction: Benefits for startups in the IBM Cloud

-Let’s start by looking ay what benefits IBM offers startups: https://developer.ibm.com/startups/:
+Let’s start by looking at what benefits IBM offers startups: https://developer.ibm.com/startups/:

 To get into the “Builder” category you have to meet the following requirements: